Skip to main content

 Tom: I didn’t need to pay for it ’cause North Carolina, North Carolina is one of only two states.
 I think it was South Carolina, where you did not need to be a victim of identity theft to get a put a credit freeze on your files.
 You could do it for free.
 So.
 North Carolina, South Carolina were free.
 So then I just had dug around and found out where that freeze page was and found the link

-PICKUP: And that is the bigger point, right?
+Beau: And that is the bigger point, right?
 At a time when billion dollar agencies and corporations couldn’t protect our most sensitive information or the sensitive information of our most strategically important folks working for them.
-One former prosecutor spun up a, a website from his office, just from his own little computer to help regular people freeze their credit.
+One former prosecutor spun up a website from his office, just from his own little computer to help regular people freeze their credit.
+So if the question is do you really need to freeze your credit when you could just monitor it instead, do those monitoring services actually work?
+The answer is: no. No. Tom said it best.

 Tom: The more I read about [Credit] monitoring, to me it was like having a burglar alarm in your house and not locking the doors and then you just get alerted the fact that stuff has been taken from your house and you may never get it back.
 You need to lock it.

-PICKUP: Credit monitoring doesn’t stop anyone from opening a fake account in your name.
+Beau: Credit monitoring doesn’t stop anyone from opening a fake account in your name.
 It just lets you know when it happened.

-Tom: The 12 jurors convict somebody of the crime of an identity theft, fraud, or ident aggravated identity theft.
-But if you’re the victim of identity theft and a criminal’s taken out an account in your name, you are presumed guilty.
-By the creditors until you prove your innocence that they gave the, the loan to the criminal.
+Tom: The 12 jurors convict somebody of the crime of an identity theft, fraud, or aggravated identity theft.
+But if you’re the victim of identity theft and a criminal’s taken out an account in your name, you are presumed guilty by the creditors until you prove your innocence that they gave the loan to the criminal.
+It’s a really screwed up system.
+So I just wanted people to be able to protect themselves.
+I knew the tools were there and I was just trying to find shortcuts to get people to those tools.

 Tom: And now that I’m older than the Pope, I figured I’d start working on this problem.